Invariably, religious truth claims are based on the authoritative teachings of

 gives in 1 Cor 13 concerning doctrine versus love.

-they succeed?
-Even if such a person did exist, how would they find and
+succeed?
+Even if such a person did exist, how would they find and recognize

-recognize that person?
-How could they possibly trust this incredible maverick?
+that person?
+How could they possibly trust such an incredible maverick?

 Wouldn't they be putting themselves on dangerous ground even listening